 The construction of the Wild Creek Water Project (reservoir) is completed.
 Bethlehem marks its Bicentennial celebrations.
 A steelworker’s union organizes a strike over four days and violence ensues.
 The bombing of Pearl Harbor propels the United States to enter World War II.

-Moravian College Merges
+Moravian University Merges